-Sergej Buragin was born in 1964 in the small town of Kineshma “in the heart of Russia, on the beautiful Volga River”, and grew up there.
-In Moscow, he studied electronics and then trained as an engineer.
-During his military service in the former Soviet army, he spent seven years as an officer stationed in Poland.
+Sergei Buragin was born in 1964 in the small town of Kineshma “in the heart of Russia, on the beautiful Volga River” and grew up there.
+He studied electronics in Moscow and then trained as an engineer.
+During his military service in the then Soviet Army, he was stationed as an officer in Poland for seven years.

 (c) SWR Landesschau 2017